THE WILLIAMS, PICTON

 Captain David Williams’ gold watch, mentioned previously, had a few mishaps itself.
 When the Inchbarga sank after the collision in the Black Sea, Captain Williams, after taking to the boats realised that his watch was still aboard.
 After a mad scramble, he retrieved it just in time from his already waterlogged cabin.
 After the captain’s death in 1910, the watch was given to his son-in-law Jenkin Jones Hughes.
 In his duties as a curate, he always had it on a shelf near the pulpit so that he could time his sermons.
 Obviously a man given to extravagant gesticulation during the fervor of preaching, it fell many times.
 On one occasion as he commanded “get thee behind me Satan”, with an out flung arm, the watch, which had accidentally become entangled in the sleeve of his clothing, ended up being hurled quite a distance amongst the congregation…hence the many dents.
 The gold watch was subsequently inherited by his great grandson Tony Heathcote.

 Captain David Williams commanded the barque, Earl Cadogan, from 1896 to 1899.
 Amongst many destinations were Ascension, St. Helena, Natal, Algoa Bay, the east coast and Gulf ports of the U.S.A., Burma, Mauritius and the Red Sea.
 From 1902 until 1909, he commanded the barque Glenholm, voyaging to Brazil, River Plate, Australia, New Zealand, Ascension, Natal, South Pacific and the west coast of America.
-The other two sons of Lewis and Anne, namely Thomas and Richard, were also mariners, but at this moment in time very little information is available about them, except that they both died young.
-Thomas b.1847 was named after his dead sibling and is believed to have died overseas in South America and Richard 1852-73 is buried at Llandre Churchyard.
+The other two sons of Lewis and Anne, namely Thomas and Richard, were also mariners.
+Myra Ford insists that Thomas Williams, whom I have profiled seperately, was the fifth Master Mariner brother in this family.
+Richard is also proving difficult to pinpoint; either he died overseas or ois buried locally.

 The previously mentioned barque Aberystwyth Castle, was built in 1875 by R.G.
 Evans & Co, Liverpool.
 Her first owners were the Welsh Castle Line, but twenty years later, she ended up in the hands of Australian owners.
 Luckily a fine picture of this iron-hulled barque survives; it was painted in Newcastle, New South Wales.
 So after a long association with Borth mariners, she ended her days in the Pacific when she was badly damaged off Japan in a typhoon in 1900 and broken up.